bigskysoftware/_hyperscript/www/index.md

 <script src="https://unpkg.com/hyperscript.org@0.0.2"></script>

 <button _="on click toggle .big-text">
-  Toggle the "clicked" class on me
+  Toggle the "big-text" class on me on click
 </button>

 <div _="on mouseenter add .visible to #help end